quimaguirre/diana/README.md

 ```
 python path/to/diana/scripts/compare_profiles.py
-  -d1 <drug name 1>
-  -d2 <drug name 2>
-  -t1 <targets from drug 1 (in Entrez geneID)>
-  -t2 <targets from drug 2 (in Entrez geneID)>
-  -pt <type IDs of the proteins (default is geneid)>
+  -j1 <job 1>
+  -j2 <job 2>
   -sif <network (in SIF format and geneID)>
   -th <thresholds list> # Cut-offs that will define the profiles generated
   -ws <workspace> # Directory where the results will be saved
 ```

-In the following example, we compare the profiles created for metformin using the targets in 'metformin.targets', with the profiles created for haloperidol using the targets from BIANA:
+In the following example, we compare the profiles created for metformin with the profiles created for haloperidol:

 ```
-python path/to/diana/scripts/compare_profiles.py -d1 'metformin' -t1 path/to/diana/workspace/targets/metformin.targets -d2 'haloperidol' -sif path/to/diana/workspace/sif/human_eAFF_geneid_2017.sif
+python path/to/diana/scripts/compare_profiles.py -j1 metformin -j2 haloperidol -sif path/to/diana/workspace/sif/human_eAFF_geneid_2017.sif
 ```

 #### Analyze the results: